pleasureman/testimprovement/article/resource_management_english.md

 ## 4.Summary
 Resource management of Docker is dependent on cgroups feature of linux kernel.
 It isn't difficult for readers to understand resource management.
 If you are interested in it, you may supplement some test cases.
-The principle of cgroups is beyond the scope of this article and you may refer to other articles about it and kernel documentation.
+The principle of cgroups is beyond the scope of this article and you may refer to other articles and kernel documentation.
 ## Authors
 Yuan Sun, Senior Software Engineer, Central Software Institute, HUAWEI.
 He has more than 9 years experience in software testing.
 He led container testing team to complete test tasks of container components for HUAWEI public cloud and supported other teams to accelerate test execution with Docker.
 He concentrated on function, performance, security, reliability and stress tests for Docker technology.
 He is a speaker on Docker meetup, China test conference, China Open Source Conference.
 He has contributed some test cases for Docker and ltp open source community.
-Previously, he was test leader in Wind River.
+Previously, he was a test leader in Wind River.

 Wanju Xue, Software Testing Engineer, ChinaSoft International Technology Service Co., Ltd. She has more than 4 years experience in software testing.
 She is currently involved in Docker testing.
 She concentrated on function, performance, stress tests for Docker technology.<br>
 Research Field: Container Technology, Docker, Automated Testing<br>